Perceptual Video Coding for Machines via Satisfied Machine Ratio Modeling: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel concept, Satisfied Machine Ratio (SMR), for video coding for machines.
-SMR statistically measures the quality of compressed images and videos for machines by modeling general machine perception characteristics.
-Targeting the image classification and object detection task, we build two machine libraries with up to 72 and 98 representative machine subjects to study the general MVS behavior and create a large-scale SMR dataset with over 27 million images to facilitate SMR studies.
-Furthermore, we propose an SMR model based on the correlation between deep features difference and SMR, which can predict the SMR of any compressed image.
-To leverage all labeled data and improve prediction accuracy, we propose another SMR model based on SMR difference between a pair of images in different compression quality levels.
-Extensive experiments demonstrate the effectiveness of the proposed SMR models, revealing significant compression performance improvements for machines.
-And the SMR models generalize well to unseen machines, traditional and neural codecs, and other datasets.
-We believe that SMR enables the perceptual coding for machines and advances VCM from specificity to generality.
-The idea and statistical method of considering general machines instead of single specific machine can also benefit other related research areas.
+This paper proposes a novel concept for VCM called Satisfied Machine Ratio (SMR).
+SMR statistically measures the quality of compressed images and videos for machines by modeling general machine perceptual characteristics.
+Targeting the image classification and object detection tasks, we build two machine libraries with up to 72 and 98 representative machines to study the general MVS behavior and create a large-scale SMR dataset with over 27 million images to facilitate SMR studies.
+Furthermore, we propose an SMR model based on the correlation between deep feature differences and SMR, which can predict the SMR of any compressed image.
+To leverage all labeled data and increase prediction accuracy, we propose another SMR model based on SMR differences between images in different compression quality levels.
+Extensive experiments prove the effectiveness of our proposed SMR models, revealing significant compression performance improvements for machines.
+Importantly, our SMR models have strong generalizability on unseen machines, codecs, datasets, and frame types.
+SMR enables perceptual coding for machines and propels VCM from specificity to generality.
+The idea and statistical methodology of considering general machines instead of a single specific machine can also benefit other related research areas.